 In lots of respects, New Jersey’s laws against drinking and driving or driving while drugged are strict.

-A person living in or new Haddon Township, including people in Atlantic City and Camden, should be well aware of what these laws are and should also know the possible penalties for a driving while intoxicated or driving under the influence conviction.
+A person living in or around Haddon Township, including people in Atlantic City and Camden, should be well aware of what these laws are and should also know the possible penalties for driving while intoxicated or driving under the influence conviction.

 New Jersey’s drunk driving laws have a broad reach